Camembert Cheese vs Halloumi Cheese

 Milk Type and Treatment

 Camembert Cheese is made with cow milk.
-Halloumi Cheese is made with cow, goat, or sheep milk.
+Halloumi Cheese is made with cow, goat, and sheep milk.

 Composition and Texture